oroinc/documentation/user_guide/emb_forms.rst

   :widths: 10, 30

   "**Channel***","The :term:`channel <Channel>` from which the form information will be received.
 The drop-down contains all the channels defined in the system.

-  The field may be left empty while creating the form, however no actual information can be submitted via a form, for which no channel has been defined.
-You can use the form without a channel while experimenting and editing the form, to make sure no message is actually sent.
-Don't forget to define the channel before you add the code to your website."
+The field must be defined."
   "**Title***","The title used to refer to the form in the system.
-The field must be defined" "**Form Type***","Choose one of the form types described above.
+The field must be defined."
+  "**Form Type***","Choose one of the form types described above.

-  Please note, that while the *Magento Contact Us Request* type os sharpened to suit the Magento design, you can choose the type regardless of the Channel chosen."
+  Please note, that while the *Magento Contact Us Request* type is sharpened to suite the Magento design, you can choose the type regardless of the Channel chosen."
   "**CSS***","Editable CSS.
 The default CSS corresponds to the initial form design, subject to its type.
 You can edit the CSS to change such settings as the border width, color, fonts etc."